 As writers, do we have a responsibility in times of acute crisis?
 Do we document sorrow?
 Dictate dread?
 Should we ferret away the raw fear of our family and friends like twitchy, grief-robbing goblins?
 Will we open this stolen box of horrors a year or so later and have a screaming, paper mâché muse made of fake news, hysterical headlines, and racist social media posts?

 And is that when I should revisit my novel?
 In a year?
 After I can detach myself from the thermometer beeping downstairs?
 When I can forget the lonesome creaking of my daughter’s swing?
 Do I wait until I can convert my county’s death tolls from neighbors into numbers?

 Or, do I flood the internet with stories of slobbering puppies, Broadway medleys, and happy-filtered-endings to counter the chilling science fiction scene playing out my front yard: a literal choose-your-own-adventure horror story I have absolutely no control over but already know how the worst case scenario ends.

 If you find out who the author of this version of Hell is, please send me their address.
 They stole my story, and I’d like it back.
 I want to change the ending.

 If you’re wondering, I handed my novel in, and I passed.
 My friend asked me if I’m going to publish Her, but I’m thinking I should burn it instead.
 Perhaps it’s cursed.
 Perhaps we’re cursed.
 Perhaps I’m cursed.

-Or perhaps the devil finally caught on to me because I’m definitely not done writing down all his secrets.
-I just never expected to be writing them down as they happened.
+Or perhaps the devil finally caught on to me.
+You see, I’m writing down all his secrets… I just never expected to be writing them down as they happened.